starton-io/docs/docs/Settings/managing-plans.md

 ### Reactivating subscription

 Before the change is effective, if your subscription is canceled and you want to reactivate it, you can go to the Billing section of your account.
 There, a banner will notify you of all the details of your cancellation.
-You will be informed of when the change will occur.
+You will be informed when the change will occur.

 The **Reactivate subscription** button enables you change your mind and subscribe to your plan again.